Roddy Hart: Radio presenting

 Hart currently presents a weekly show for BBC Radio Scotland on Tuesday nights.
-He succeeded Edith Bowman as presenter of The Quay Sessions, and currently hosts the live music show for TV and radio each Wednesday night.
+He succeeded Edith Bowman as presenter of The Quay Sessions in 2016, and now hosts the live music show for TV and radio each Wednesday night.

 Film, TV and theatre

 Together with Tommy Reilly, Hart composed the music and lyrics of the zombie comedy-musical Anna and the Apocalypse.
-The film hit cinemas in 2018 via MGM Orion (US) and Vertigo Releasing (UK) with a "certified fresh" critical aggregate score on Rotten Tomatoes.
-The duo have since scored and arranged the music for Sony International's adaptation of the Alan Warner novel The Sopranos entitled Our Ladies, which was released in 2020.
+The film hit cinemas in 2018 via MGM Orion (US) and Vertigo Releasing (UK).
+The duo has since scored and arranged the music for Sony International's adaptation of the Alan Warner novel The Sopranos entitled Our Ladies, which was released in 2020.
 They have also been writing songs for the first three seasons of the revival of Animaniacs for Warner Bros. as executive produced by Steven Spielberg, which aired on the Hulu network from 2020.
-In 2021, they won a Daytime Emmy for Best Original Song for an Animation.
+In 2021, they won a Daytime Emmy Award for Outstanding Original Song for a Preschool, Children's, or Animated Program - Suffragette City.

-Most recently, the duo composed the music and lyrics for Orphans, a new musical adaptation of the cult film by Peter Mullan for the National Theatre of Scotland.
-It will tour theatres in spring 2022.
+The duo composed the music and lyrics for Orphans, a musical adaptation of the cult film by Peter Mullan for the National Theatre of Scotland, which toured in 2022.